 How much time is required of the owner to attend?

-Meetings are purposely limited to 90 minutes, once a month, while most other groups require ½ day or more per session and some even require twice per month.
+Each roundtable is purposely limited to 90 minutes, once a month, while most other groups require ½ day or more per session and some even require twice per month.
 And then there’s that “virtual thing” – no need to get in your car and go anywhere.
 Plus, we offer an additional optional monthly 30-minute one-on-one session which the member can schedule with a facilitator.